-I am so excited for you to see it, and I hope you’ll preorder a copy (via Amazon, Barnes & Noble, Indigo, or your favorite independent bookseller) so you’ll have it in time for your summer camping trips!
+I am so excited for you to see it, and I hope you’ll preorder a copy via Amazon, Barnes & Noble, Books A Million, Indigo, Book Depository (free shipping worldwide), or your local independent bookseller so you’ll have it in time for your spring picnics!

 I’m often asked by my readers, “Are preorders really that important?” or “Doesn’t your publisher do all the work of promoting the book?”
 And my responses to those questions are, “Yes!
 Yes!” and “To a certain extent.”

 If a book has strong preorder sales before it’s even out, the media is more inclined to hype it up, and retailers are more willing to carry the title or give it premium placement.

 But when it comes to non-traditional outlets, like farmers’ markets, festivals, or that eclectic online boutique with a massive Instagram following, it’s usually up to the author to seek out, initiate, and/or coordinate the relationship.

 To that end, here are a few easy ways you can support the book (or any book from an author you enjoy) with little effort, but big impact.
-Thank you so much for helping us get the word out!

 1. Buy the author’s book.